Tomnowell/tomnowell.github.io/projects.markdown

 ### [GoDis](https://github.com/Tomnowell/GoDis)
 [GoDis](https://github.com/Tomnowell/GoDis) is an exercise in Go implementing a very basic Redis style cache.
 This project really allowed me to appreciate Go's simplicity while exploring go routines and ways to approach unit testing in Go.

-I really should have called it DisGo, though...branding is not my speciality.
+I really should have called it reDisGo 🕺 ...branding is not my speciality.

 ---